replicatedhq/replicated-field-labs/instruqt/closing-information-gap/02-working-with-support-bundles/assignment.md

 Log collection is the first thing most teams add to their support bundle.
-Let's add some logging collectors so that our support bundle will collect logs from the Harbor application.
+Let's add some logging collectors so that our support bundle will collect logs from the Slackernews application.

 ```
 - logs:
     selector:
-      - app=harbor
+      - app=slackernews
 ```

-This definition specifies that the logs from any workload where the label `app` has the value `harbor`.
-The Harbor Helm chart we're using for this lab applies that label to all of the resources it creates for the application.
+This definition specifies that the logs from any workload where the label `app` has the value `slackernews`.
+The Slackernews Helm chart we're using for this lab applies that label to all of the resources it creates for the application.

 The first analyzers teams add are generally those that identify if different workloads are running (i.e. in a `Ready` state).
-Harbor has many services, let's just take one for this first step.
+Slackernews has many services, let's just take one for this first step.

 ```
 - deploymentStatus:
-    name: harbor-core
+    name: slackernews-frontend
     outcomes:
       - fail:
           when: "absent"
           message: |
-            The Harbor core component has not been deployed to this cluster.
-Please be sure to install the Harbor registry
+            The Slackernews core component has not been deployed to this cluster.
+Please be sure to install the Slackernews registry
             application using its Helm chart.
       - fail:
           when: "< 1"
           message: |
-            The Harbor core component is not currently running on this cluster.
+            The Slackernews core component is not currently running on this cluster.
 Please review the logs in this support
             bundle to locate any errors.
       - pass:
           message: |
-            Ther Harbor core component is running on this cluster and ready for use.
+            Ther Slackernews core component is running on this cluster and ready for use.
 ```

 Taken together, your support bundle definition will look like this: